 Well keep reading, because we’re going to look into the five key reasons why you need to consider a digital annual report this year.

-Set yourself up for the long term
+A digital annual report will set you up for the long term

 When first considering a digital annual report, the time (and cost) to design and develop the report can be a put off.
 However, with the number of powerful, user friendly content management systems available today, like WordPress and Drupal, once the format of the report has been professionally developed, adding and editing content is easy and efficient.
 Ultimately this gives a leg up on printed reports, by making revisions a minor task without resulting in a new print run with endless rounds of changes (think of all the trees you’ll save!).
 You have the choice to retain the same template from previous reports, archiving the old and swapping out the previous year’s content with new data, or even customise reports with new content blocks.
 The bottom line – the set up may cost more at the start, but you’ll be saving a lot of money and time than if you were designing and printing reports year on year.